Guide To Visiting Lake Bled Slovenia: Cliffhangers and Cream Cake

 While the restaurant didn't scream gastro, it had a versatile menu.
 We started with the deer salami platter and shared pesto pasta and octopus stew as entrees.
 The dishes were tasty, well-presented, and cooked to perfection -- a tall order in a tourist town.

-The Bled Castle Cliffhanger
+4. Bled Castle Cliffhanger

 Next up was a visit to the 11th century Bled Castle, which is often hailed as the oldest castle in Slovenia.

 It's perched 130 meters above the lake's walking path, its red turrets and roofs making a splash on the blue skyscape.
-The small castle has ramparts, moats, romanesque walls, and renaissance buildings --- everything you might expect from a medieval fortress.
+The small castle has ramparts, moats, romanesque walls, and Renaissance buildings --- everything you might expect from a medieval fortress.

 You can reach the castle on foot from three trails labeled "Grad."
 Despite wearing my usual summer attire of flip flops, we gradually made our way up the steep rocky path, clocking in under 15 minutes.